-- Open the Analysis Workbench for the desired project.
+- 1. Open the Analysis Workbench for the desired project.
 (For instructions, see Opening the Analysis Workbench.) - From the Inventory Details tab for a selected inventory item in the Analysis Workbench, locate the Vulnerabilities graph.
 (No graph is displayed if the inventory item has no known associated security vulnerabilities.)

-The severities depicted on the graph differ depending on the CVSS version Code Insight is using (see Security Vulnerabilities Associated with Inventory).
+The severities depicted on the graph differ depending on the CVSS version Code Insight is using (see Working with Security Vulnerabilities).
 This example shows vulnerability severity counts using CVSS v3.x.

-3. Click any of the counts in the graph to open the Security Vulnerabilities dialog, which lists the current security vulnerabilities for the inventory item.
+3. Click any of the counts in the graph to open the Security Vulnerabilities window, which lists the current security vulnerabilities for the inventory item.